Sunday, July 11, 2021

 BLUEBERRY CHOCOLATE CHIP MUFFINS: National Blueberry Muffin Day

 For National Blueberry Muffin Day, use fresh blueberries in these muffin recipes.
 I am partial to plain muffins with blueberries and chocolate chips, so the first recipe is the one I use.
-But since this is a chocolate blog, I found a recipe for chocolate blueberry muffins, too.
-I haven't made that one, so let me know what you think if you do.
-It comes from a very reputable source.
+But since this is a chocolate blog, I have a recipe for chocolate blueberry muffins, too.

 Blueberry Chocolate Chip Muffins